 As a trial attorney, Mr. Tomasik has handled significantly complex and high profile and cases including serving as a lead counsel of the Plaintiffs’ Executive Committee in the World Trade Center litigation against the airlines industry for security breaches that led to the tragic 9/11 hijackings and air crashes in which he helped to secure a $1.2 billion settlement.

 Mr. Tomasik is the recipient of numerous honors and awards including being inducted by his peers into the International Society of Barristers, an honor society of outstanding trial lawyers.
 He has also been inducted into the American Board of Trial Advocates and in 2018 became a Fellow of the American College of Trial Lawyers, one of the premier legal associations in North America.
 Mr. Tomasik is a member of the American Bar Association Section of Litigation, American Bar Association Torts Committee, and chair of the Sub-Committee on Experts and Evidence.
-He also served for 15 years on the Chicago Bar Association’s Judicial Evaluation Committee.
-He is also a Chair of Lawyers Lend-A-Hand, a foundation that provides grants to Chicago’s underprivileged youth and is a Board Member of the Western Springs Foundation for Educational Excellence.
+He has served in CBA leadership for a number of years, perhaps most notably as Chair of the Judicial Evaluation Committee for 15 years.
+He is a former Chair of Lawyers Lend-A-Hand, a foundation that provides grants to Chicago’s underprivileged youth.

 Mr. Tomasik received his undergraduate degree in journalism from the University of Colorado and his J.D. from the University of Denver.